SHVM-09/SHVM-09/README.md

 </summary>
 <br/>

-> **Current Work:** I'm currently a part of the dynamic team at [Clevision Technologies Pvt Ltd](http://clevision.net/), where we're constantly pushing the boundaries of technology.
+> **Current Work:** I'm currently a part of the dynamic team at [Growth.cx]([http://clevision.net/](https://growth.cx/about-us/)) and [Trelae](https://trelae.com/), where we're constantly pushing the boundaries of technology.

-> **Current Project:** Crafting a Personal Portfolio Website, a digital space where creativity meets technology.
+> **Current Project:** Crafting a AI integrated CRM/HRM productivity enhancement app with multiple essential features.

-> **Learning Journey:** Diving into Aspnet Core MVC, Advanced JS, React, GitHub, and more.
+> **Learning Journey:** Diving into Aspnet Core MVC, Advanced JS, React, GitHub, Sveltekit, Livekit, Shadcn and more.
 I believe in the power of continuous improvement and expanding my skill set.

 > **Ask Me About:** Bootstrap, React, JavaScript, HTML, GitHub, SaSS, ASPNET Core, and beyond.
 You can start a conversation [here](https://github.com/SHVM-09/SHVM-09/issues).